-Steve Lamb is speaker of the following session:
+Steve Lamb is speaking in the following session:

 Jamie Netherton is a senior statistical analyst, engineering at Acxiom.
 In the past three years, she has worked on various analytical engagements in the Healthcare and Insurance industries.
 Netherton’s expertise includes predictive analytics, statistical modeling, experimental design, and project management.
 Prior to joining Acxiom, she held analyst positions at Keypath and Hallmark.
 Netherton received her bachelor’s and master’s degrees in statistics from the University of Missouri.

-Jamie Netherton is speaker of the following session:
+Jamie Netherton is speaking in the following session:

-Jorn op den Buijs, PhD is a senior scientist at Philips Research, carrying out research on predictive analytics for the Aging and Caregiving business.
-In this role, he contributed to the launch of CareSage, a predictive analytics engine for the frail and elderly program of Philips Lifeline.
-Jorn op den Buijs has a Master's in Biomedical Engineering from the Eindhoven University of Technology and a PhD degree in Biomedical Engineering from the Mayo Clinic Graduate School, Rochester Minnesota.
-He is with Philips since 2011.
-Jorn op den Buijs is co-author of more than 20 peer-reviewed journal publications as well as various patent applications.
+Jorn op den Buijs, PhD is a senior scientist at Philips Research, carrying out research on predictive analytics to predict and prevent emergency hospitalizations in the frail and elderly.
+Jorn op den Buijs has a Master’s in Biomedical Engineering from the Eindhoven University of Technology and a PhD degree in Biomedical Engineering from the Mayo Clinic Graduate School, Rochester Minnesota.

-Jorn op den Buijs is speaker of the following session:
+Jorn op den Buijs PhD is speaking in the following session: